Lionel-Rousseau/postfix-rspamd-hardened-config/docs/hardening-decisions.md

 ## DANE + MTA-STS: both, not either

-DANE (via TLSA records in DNSSEC) and MTA-STS serve the same goal — prevent STARTTLS downgrade attacks — but through different mechanisms:
+DANE (via TLSA records in DNSSEC) and MTA-STS serve the same goal, prevent STARTTLS downgrade attacks but through different mechanisms:

 - **DANE** requires DNSSEC on both sides.
 Provides cryptographic proof of the TLS certificate via DNS.
 Zero reliance on the CA ecosystem.
 - **MTA-STS** works over HTTPS with a cached policy file.
 Does not require DNSSEC.
 Protects senders whose DNS resolver does not validate DNSSEC.